Cdsr99/helpers/04 - GitHub/04 - SSH GitHub.md

-## To create a github's ssh keym follow the below steps:
+## To create an ssh key on github, just follow the following steps:
 1) ``ssh-keygen -t ed25519 -C "cdsr073@gmail.com"``
 2) Press ``Enter``
 3) Create a password